-In recognition of these circumstances, management is currently pursuing strategies to improve borrowing capacity that could include additional restructuring such as closure of underperforming warehouses, continuing to sell down inventory, debt and/or equity financing, and/or the sale of assets.
+In recognition of these circumstances, management is currently pursuing strategies to improve borrowing capacity that could include additional cost reductions to the operations, strategic acquisition fostering organic growth, diversification of revenue streams, and/or the debt and/or equity financing, and/or the sale of assets.
 Through these initiatives, the Company expects to have availability under its ABL Facility to meet its future obligations.
-Management is also actively monitoring world events as they unfold, including expectations around the global distribution of vaccines, and are preparing an action plan to mitigate the impact on the Company as a result of COVID-19.
-Potential warehouse closures, limited inventory purchases, and prudent working capital management will assist in the Company being able to continue as going concern.
-Management is focused on preserving working capital, while keeping its customers, employees and vendors safe.
+Management is also actively monitoring world events as they unfold, including commodity pricing impacting the sales and procurement of goods, drilling activity levels, offshore supply chain complexities, labour shortages and future implications surrounding the COVID-19 pandemic.
+Management is focused on growing working capital, while keeping its customers, employees and vendors safe.
 Nevertheless, there is no assurance that these efforts will be successful.

-The Company's ability to continue as a going concern is dependent on its ability to access its lending facilities, generate future net income, and realize cash from operating activities.
+The Company's ability to continue as a going concern is dependent on its ability to access its lending facilities, generate future net profit, and realize cash from operating activities.
 These financial statements do not reflect the adjustments and classifications to assets, liabilities, revenues, and expenses that would be necessary if the Company were unable to continue as a going concern.
 Such adjustments could be material.